arkency/posts/posts/2016-12-30-event-sourced-domain-objects-in-less-than-150-loc.md

 end
 ```

-With a little help from [RailsEventStore](http://railseventstore.arkency.com) & [AggregateRoot](https://github.com/arkency/aggregate_root) gems we have now full functional event sourced `Payment` aggregate.
+With a little help from [RailsEventStore](http://railseventstore.arkency.com) & [AggregateRoot](https://github.com/arkency/aggregate_root) gems we have now fully functional event sourced `Payment` aggregate.

 # Plumbing

-`RailsEventStore` allows to to read & store domain events. `AggregateRoot` is just a module to include in your aggregate root classes.
+`RailsEventStore` allows to read & store domain events. `AggregateRoot` is just a module to include in your aggregate root classes.
 It provides just 3 methods: `apply`, `load` & `store`.
 Check the [source code](https://github.com/arkency/aggregate_root/blob/master/lib/aggregate_root.rb) to understand how it works.
 It's quite simple.

 ## How to make it work?